01 of 24

 Greek salad at the Aischylou Grill House in Psiri area of Athens

 Doesn't this Greek salad remind you of Greece?
 Can you see the size of those giant olives?
-This Greek salad from the Aischylou Grill House was one of many terrific salads I enjoyed while in Athens (and elsewhere in Greece).
+This Greek salad from the Aischylou Grill House is one of many terrific salads you can enjoy while in Athens (and elsewhere in Greece).

-Like Greek salad, this tzatziki sauce is a personal favorite.
-It's delicious with grilled meats or bread and is made with strained Greek yogurt, cucumbers, garlic, salt, olive oil, lemon juice, and sometimes dill, mint, or parsley.Continue to 21 of 25 below.
+Like Greek salad, this tzatziki sauce is a favorite.
+It's delicious with grilled meats or bread and is made with strained Greek yogurt, cucumbers, garlic, salt, olive oil, lemon juice, and sometimes dill, mint, or parsley.Continue to 21 of 24 below.

 Gyro Meat Platter in Athens